 Monthly data allotment

-Most fixed-wireless internet plans have a monthly data allotment, which is inconvenient if you’re used to unlimited internet plans.
+Most fixed-wireless internet plans have a monthly data allotment, which can be inconvenient if you’re used to unlimited plans.
 Since data is channeled through a tower, providers can offer limited bandwidth in any given area.
-Fixed-wireless providers measure out the data of each customer to help ensure that there’s enough bandwidth to go around to all their customers.
+Fixed-wireless providers measure each customer's data usage to help ensure there’s enough bandwidth to go around for all their customers.

-You can expect to be charged a data overage fee if you go over the data cap.
+You can expect to be charged a data overage fee if you exceed your data cap.
 Extra data doesn’t roll over into the next month.

-Despite having a data cap, fixed-wireless internet plans are cheaper than satellite internet service and often offer more data.
+Despite data caps, fixed-wireless internet plans are cheaper than satellite internet service and often offer more data.
 So, if you have a choice between the two, fixed-wireless is usually the best choice.

 Is fixed-wireless not available at your location?
 Try satellite internet.